coby9241/lang_translation_tf_seq2seq/README.md

                         inputs=enc_embed_input,
                         dtype=tf.float32)
 ```
-- Bahdanau attention (additive) using a few functions as show below
+- Bahdanau attention (additive) using a few functions as show below.
+Unlike the original seq2seq model by [Sutskever et al.](https://papers.nips.cc/paper/5346-sequence-to-sequence-learning-with-neural-networks.pdf) where the context vector of the encoder-decoder is fixed, the attention mechanism makes it such that every position in the output sequence has its own context vector.
+This allows the decoder to have a peek at every position in the encoder and builds up even longer term dependencies than with purely LSTMs.
 ```
     attention_mechanism = tf.contrib.seq2seq.BahdanauAttention(num_units=rnn_size,
                     memory=encoder_output, memory_sequence_length=source_sequence_length)